quadriabiru/resume/README.md

 # My Portfolio

-This project showcases my skills, projects, and experiences as a web developer.
-It is built on the foundational work of Rishav Chanda, whose original portfolio inspired this version.
-This platform serves as a space to highlight my professional journey.
+This project serves as a template for my resume website.
+It is based on the original work of Rishav Chanda, whose portfolio inspired this version.
+The primary focus is on the linked resume website, which showcases my skills and experiences as a web developer.

 ## Overview

-**My Portfolio** is a React.js application designed to present my work, skills, and achievements in a visually appealing format.
+**My Portfolio** is a React.js application designed to present my resume in a visually appealing format.
 It offers insights into my background, showcases notable projects, and facilitates contact.

 ### Key Features
 - **About Me**: An overview of my background, skills, and experiences.